vert-x3/vertx-web-site/src/site/blog/posts/vertx3-says-hello-to-node-developers.md

 }
 ```

-That's it for now, Hopefully this will help you get started working with `vert.x`!
+That's it for now.
+Hopefully this will help you get started working with `vert.x`!